azaidelson/tee-wiki/docs/08-contributions/01-overview.md

 ## BUIDL with TEE Wiki

-If you would like to contribute to this Wiki on TEE knowledge, please click on the "Edit this page" button on any page, to submit a pull request.
+If you would like to contribute to this Wiki on TEE knowledge, please click on the "Edit this page" button on any page to submit a pull request.